aphysci/gravity/src/api/rust/README.md

 Another thought is use autocxx for strictly the subclass stuff, and then manually  bind the rest, in case the above does not work.

 ## Overview
+### Current Functionality
+You don't care how it works, only that it does.
+I have implemented all the spdlog functions, in addition to every function you see before you in main.
+There really is not much else so far.
+Most functions are trivial to implement, I just have not gotten around to it so far.
+I hope to get the subscriber going soon.
+If I can get that moving, service providers, requestors, etc, will be very similar I imagine.

+To the ~0 people reading this. hi!

 ### Basics
 In this section, you will learn how I set up the rust Gravity API and the motivation behind it.